dimitrskpl/promis-spatial-bias-mitigation/README.md

-# PROMIS: Post-PROcessing MItigation of Spatial Bias
+# PROMIS: A Post-Processing Framework for Mitigating Spatial Bias

-This repository contains the official code for the paper titled **PROMIS: PROcessing MItigation of Spatial Bias**.
+This repository contains the official code for the paper titled **PROMIS: A Post-Processing Framework for Mitigating Spatial Bias**.

 ## Table of Contents